-We evaluated the design and operating effectiveness of our disclosure controls and procedures as of December 31, 2009, under the supervision and with the participation of our management, pursuant to Rule 13a-15(b) of the Securities Exchange Act of 1934, as amended or the Securities Exchange Act.
-Based on this evaluation, our Chief Executive Officer and Chief Financial Officer concluded that, as of the end of the period covered by this report, our disclosure controls and procedures as defined in Rule 13a-15(e) were effective in providing the requisite reasonable assurance that material information required to be disclosed in the reports that we file or submit under the Securities Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC[217;s rules and forms, and is accumulated and communicated to our management, including our Chief Executive Officer and Chief Financial Officer, as appropriate to allow timely decisions regarding the required disclosure.
+Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, has evaluated the design and operating effectiveness of our disclosure controls and procedures (as such items are defined in Rule 13a-15 and Rule 15d-15(e) under the Securities Exchange Act of 1934, as amended or the Securities Exchange Act, as of the end of the period covered by this Annual Report on Form 10-K (the "Evaluation Date").
+Based on this evaluation, as of the Evaluation Date, our Chief Executive Officer and Chief Financial Officer previously concluded that, as of the end of the period covered by this report, our disclosure controls and procedures as defined in Rule 13a-15(e) were effective in providing the requisite reasonable assurance that material information required to be disclosed in the report s that we file or submit under the Securities Exchange Act was recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms, and was accumulated and communicated to our management, including our Chief Executive Officer and Chief Financial Officer, as appropriate to allow timely decisions regarding the required disclosure.